wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 ## Manual configuration

-To use an Amazon S3 bucket as a file storage backend for W&B, you will need to:
+To use an Amazon S3 bucket as a file storage backend for W&B:

 * [Create an Amazon S3 Bucket and Bucket Notifications](#create-an-s3-bucket-and-bucket-notifications)
 * [Create SQS Queue](#create-an-sqs-queue)
 * [Grant Permissions to Node Running W&B](#grant-permissions-to-node-running-wb)

- you'll need to create a bucket, along with an SQS queue configured to receive object creation notifications from that bucket.
-Your instance will need permissions to read from this queue.
+Create a bucket, along with an SQS queue configured to receive object creation notifications from that bucket.
+Set instance permissions to read from this queue.

 ### Create an S3 Bucket and Bucket Notifications